 A beam of yellow light flashes from your pointing finger, then condenses to linger at a chosen point within range

 .
-When the spell ends, either because your Concentration
+When the spell ends, either because your concentration

 equal to the total accumulated damage on a failed save, or half as much damage on a successful one.

 The spell's base damage is 12d6.
-If at the end of Your Turn
+If at the end of your turn

 the bead has not yet detonated, the damage increases by 1d6.

-saving throw.
+If the glowing bead is touched before the interval has expired, the creature touching it must make a Dexterity saving throw.
 On a failed save, the spell ends immediately, causing the bead to erupt in flame.
 On a successful save, the creature can throw the bead up to 40 feet.
 When it strikes a creature or a solid object, the spell ends, and the bead explodes.

-that aren't being worn or carried.
+The fire damages objects in the area and ignites flammable objects that aren't being worn or carried.

 of 8th level or higher, the base damage increases by 1d6 for each slot level above 7th.